LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/loops.rst

 ------------------------------

 A use case of loops may be to concatenate strings.
-For example, if we have a list of strings containing each word in a sentence, we may want to concatenate each value in the list to reform our sentence.
+For example, if we have an array of strings containing each word in a sentence, we may want to concatenate each value in the array to reform our sentence.

 .. sourcecode:: csharp
    :linenos:

-   string[] listOfWords = {"Books", "Cheese", "Trees", "Laughter"};
+   string[] arrayOfWords = {"Books", "Cheese", "Trees", "Laughter"};

    string finalSentence = "";

-   foreach (string word in listOfWords) {
+   foreach (string word in arrayOfWords) {
       finalSentence += word;
    }

 This code would work well for this situation.
 However, because strings are *immutable*, when the value of ``word`` is appended onto ``finalSentence``, a new string object is created.
-This means that the longer ``listOfWords`` is, the more intensive and inefficient the code becomes.
+This means that the longer ``arrayOfWords`` is, the more intensive and inefficient the code becomes.
 We can accomplish the same thing with the ``StringBuilder`` class.
 ``StringBuilder`` objects are *mutable* strings of characters and the `documentation <https://docs.microsoft.com/en-us/dotnet/api/system.text.stringbuilder?view=netframework-4.8>`_ contains a full list of important properties and methods.